 March 2013: With help from Steve's Jaguar in Los Angeles, I restored a silver 1952 Jaguar XK120 FHC.

 Like the drophead coupe (DHC), the fixed head coupe (FHC) had wood-veneered dashboards which look beautiful and add a touch of elegance to this 60 year old classic Jaguar.

 I reupholstered pieces of the cabin's interior, including the trunk, in the traditional bisquit color.
 The owner opted to go with wire wheels.

-May 2013: Working with Jon Pollock Restorations in Los Angeles, I fully restored a 1953 Jaguar XK120 Roadster.
+May 2013: Working with Jon Pollock Restorations in Los Angeles, I fully restored a 1953 Jaguar XK120 DHC.

 Originally this Jag had a white exterior.
 Now it sports a silver metallic color.
 The original interior was black.
 Now it's been reupholstered with Italian red leather seats and red Wilton wool.